An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

-To be self-contained, let us recall the following results of Saint Donat \cite{SaintDonat}: \begin{thm} Let $D$ be a divisor on a K3 surface $X$.\\ a) if D is effective, non-zero, and $D^{2}=0$, then $D=aE$ where $|E|$ is a free pencil and $a\in\NN$.\\ b) If $D$ is big and nef, then $h^{0}(D)=2+\frac{1}{2}D^{2}$, and either $|D|$ has no fixed part, or $D=aE+\Gamma$ where $|E|$ is a free pencil and $\G$ is a $(-2)$-curve such that $\G E=1$.\\ c) If $D$ is big and nef and $|D|$ has no fixed part, then $|D|$ is base point free and $\varphi_{|D|}$ is either $2$ to $1$ onto its image (hyperelliptic case) or it maps $X$ birationally onto its image, contracting the $(-2)$-curves $\G$ such that $D\G=0$ to singularities of type $ADE$. \end{thm}
+\begin{thm} Let $D$ be a divisor on a K3 surface $X$. \begin{enumerate}[a)] \item (\cite[Proposition 2.6]{SaintDonat}).
+If D is effective and non-zero and $D^{2}=0$, then $D=aE$, where $|E|$ is a free pencil and $a\in\NN$. \item (\cite[(2.7.3)]{SaintDonat}).
+If $D$ is big and nef, then $h^{0}(D)=2+\frac{1}{2}D^{2}$ and either $|D|$ has no fixed part, or $D=aE+\Gamma$, where $|E|$ is a free pencil and $\G$ is an effective $(-2)$-class such that $\G \cdot E=1$. \item (\cite[Section 4.1]{SaintDonat}).
+If $D$ is big and nef and $|D|$ has no fixed part, then $|D|$ is base-point free and either $\varphi_{|D|}$ is $2$-to-$1$ onto its image $($hyperelliptic case$)$, or it maps $X$ birationally onto its image, contracting the $(-2)$-curves $\G$ such that $D\cdot \G=0$ to singularities of type $ADE$. \end{enumerate} \end{thm}

+For a divisor $D$ such that the linear system $|D|$ has no base points, we denote by $\varphi_{D}$ the morphism associated to $|D|$.
+In case the linear system $|D|$ is hyperelliptic, we have the following.

+\begin{thm}[See {\cite[Proposition 5.7]{SaintDonat}} and its proof\,] Let $|D|$ be a complete linear system on the K3 surface $X$.
+Suppose that $|D|$ has no fixed components.
+Then $|D|$ is hyperelliptic if and only if either \begin{enumerate}[a)] \item $D^{2}\geq4$, and there is a fiber of an elliptic fibration $F$ such that $F\cdot D=2$; or \item $D^{2}\geq4$, and there is an irreducible curve $D'$ with $D'^{2}=2$ and $D\equiv2D'$ $($thus in that case $D^{2}=8)$;